Shashideep83/shark/README.md

 ### 11. Select a single column with the brackets

-In shark, you can select a single column with `df['colname']`.
+In Sharks, you can select a single column with `df['colname']`.

 ### 12. Select multiple columns with a list

-Shark will also be able to select multiple columns if given a list within the brackets.
+Sharks will also be able to select multiple columns if given a list within the brackets.
 For example, `df[['colname1', 'colname2']]` will return a two column DataFrame.

 ### 13. Boolean Selection with a DataFrame

-In shark, you can filter for specific rows of a DataFrame by passing in a boolean Series/array to the brackets.
+In Sharks, you can filter for specific rows of a DataFrame by passing in a boolean Series/array to the brackets.
 For instance, the following will select only the rows such that `a` is greater than 10.

 ```python
 >>> s = df['a'] > 10